 As with mortgage and small business lending, a general financial market disruption or a disruption to the swaps market that diminishes the ability of firms to hedge risk would tend to weaken the ability of firms to attract and acquire capital.
 The potential hazard from a disruption in capital markets may be more immediate than other markets, since capital markets may react quickly to operational problems.
 This would be especially true for any financial institution that encounters any serious operational problems from section 716-related restructuring.
 Thus, not granting a sufficient transition period increases risks to individual financial institutions and to the banking system as a whole.
-The benefit of mitigating the risk of capital market disruption favors granting the 24-month Transition Period to the Branch.
+The benefit of mitigating the risk of capital market disruption favors granting a 24-month transition period to the Bank.